(Day 24) Stop Striving to Be More

 It takes courage to assess ourselves truthfully and discover if what we are seeking to accomplish and the stress wrapped around out life is due to a measure of our own self-centered strive or if there’s another factor that plays into all of it.

-For example, my husband has a great job which has provided in many ways, especially for me to extend myself outside the home on a part-time basis to begin speaking/writing to encourage other women (and children).
+For example, my husband has a great job which has provided in many ways, especially for me to extend myself outside the home on a part-time basis to speak, write, and coach other women.
 It has afforded me the opportunity to place my children in preschool a few days per week so I can have the balance to work and still be a mom to my 3 little’s on a regular basis.
-Although my husband’s job is not fulfilling in certain aspects personally to him, it does provide in ways that serves a greater purpose at this time: care for our family + open up more ministry opportunities due to the flexibility it gives us.
+Although my husband’s job is not fulfilling in certain aspects personally to him, it does provide in ways that serves a greater purpose at this time: care for our family + flexibility and ease.

 Each season may look different as well.
 There was a season where working as a Dental Hygienist full-time had a good and distinct purpose for me.
-But over time, that purpose shifted and being home with my little one’s was more important + made sense for the season we were in.
+But over time, that purpose shifted and being home with my little’s was more important + made sense for the season we were in.
 Then the opportunity presented itself again as I worked part-time outside the home as a Dental Hygienist alongside my writing/speaking endeavors (fitting it into the nooks and crannies of my day).
-More recently it became apparent my heart wasn’t into Dental Hygiene anymore (nor was it the desired path I sensed God wanted for me) which gave way to a forward momentum + desire propelling me to a path of writing and speaking.
-It’s a difficult balance between motherhood + marriage + ministry, however it feels right to us at this time.
+In the past year, it became apparent my heart wasn’t into Dental Hygiene anymore (nor was it the desired path I sensed God wanted for me) which gave way to more opportunities for me to write, speak and coach others while still stewarding my children from home.
+It’s a difficult balance between motherhood + marriage + ministry, however it has felt right us right now and that’s all that matters.

-On a personal note, being a writer and a speaker can make it very easy these days to fall into a path of self-driven strive.
-It’s why I take many self-assessments regularly to ensure the path I’m following and pursuing is not causing undue stress in my life because of a place of self-driven drive.
+On a personal note, being a writer, speaker and coach can make it very easy these days to fall into a path of self-driven strive.
+It’s why I take honest self-assessments regularly to ensure the path I’m following and pursuing is not causing undue stress in my life because of a place of self-driven strive.

 So where is your heart?
 Where is your strive?
 Self-centered or God-centered?
 Take off the stress by releasing the strive to be more.
 Because you are already enough.